 Let’s start with Money

-To make a better sense of what cryptocurrencies are, let’s get on the same page about what money really is.
+To better understand what cryptocurrencies are, let’s get on the same page about what money really is.

-Basically, money is an agreed-upon measure of value.
-It’s not necessarily valuable in-and-of-itself but it has value by our collectively agreeing it does.
+Money is an agreed-upon measure of value.
+It’s not necessarily valuable in-and-of-itself but it has value by collectively agreeing it does.
 The money you received in exchange for your product or service represents the measure of value that you and the buyer have agreed the product/service possesses.
-It works because we all agree that if someone offers you some money for a product or service, you’ll be able to exchange that money for products or services with someone else at a later date.
+It works because we all agree that if someone offers you some money for a product or service, you’ll be able to exchange that money for products or services with someone else later.

-Over the course of history, there have been many different agreed-upon forms of money.
-From earth deposits like gold or spices and most recently modern paper notes like the dollar or euro.
+Over the course of history, there have been many agreed-upon forms of money, from earth deposits like gold or spices to, most recently, modern paper notes like the dollar or euro.
 Once gold-backed, these banknotes are now backed by nothing more than a decree.
 This is Fiat Money.
-That is, the governments have decreed them to hold a given measure of value.
-Whereas a form of money like gold or salt has an intrinsic value.
+The governments have decreed them to hold a given measure of value.
+At the same time, money, like gold or salt, has an intrinsic value.
 We all agree on its value because it is itself valuable.
 Fiat does not.
 Its value is that a central authority, the government, has legally determined it does.

 Fiat money comes with some disadvantages.
-However, it requires that we trust in someone (the central authority) rather than something (an item which is universally agreed to possess its own value).
+However, it requires that we trust in someone (the central authority) rather than something (an item that is universally agreed to possess its value).
 This makes fiat money ‘Centralized’.
 That is, there is central control of the money and its measure of value.
 Another problem is that it’s not a limited resource.
-The central controlling authority can simply produce more as they see fit.
-As they print more, the exchange (for product/services) value decreases.
-This means, over time, it requires more money to buy the same products and services.
+The central controlling authority can produce more as they see fit.
+The exchange (for product/services) value decreases as they print more.
+This means it requires more money to buy the same products and services over time.

 This brings us to cryptocurrencies.
 While they do not possess intrinsic value like salt, they are not centrally controlled and have an unregulated limited supply.

 This brings us to Bitcoin.
-So what is Bitcoin really?
+So what is Bitcoin?
 Bitcoin (BTC), is a cryptocurrency used for online peer-to-peer transactions.
 It is open-source software that operates on blockchain technology.

 Bitcoin has some mystery surrounding its origin.
 It was created in 2009 by an unknown individual with the alias Satoshi Nakamoto.
 He created Bitcoin so people can conduct online transactions without needing to deal with the bureaucracies, regulations and absurdly high processing fees.

 Unlike fiat currency, Bitcoin is a digital currency.
 It can never be printed, and it is decentralized.
-That is, there is no institution regulating it or decreeing its value.
-Making it accessible to everyone.
+That is, there is no institution regulating it or decreeing its value and making it accessible to everyone.

 The software, Bitcoin, exists and operates on blockchain technology.
 This is an incorruptible ledger or record of transactions.
 This data can be distributed without any possibility of copying that data.

 Only you can access your Bitcoin.
 No government or bank can freeze or take that money.
-This also means you can participate in peer-2-peer transactions; sending and receiving money without the need to go through a bank.
+This also means you can participate in peer-2-peer transactions, sending and receiving money without going through a bank.

 Ethereum is another open-source software based on blockchain technology.
 Developers use the platform to build and distribute decentralized applications.
 Ethereum cryptocurrency operates on smart contracts.
 These are a type of code enabling the automatic exchange of money or digital property under specific conditions.
 Ethereum is not limited to processing codes.
 The Ethereum blockchain allows developers to run unlimited applications.
-Ethereum based currencies have become some of the most popular due to how ‘Ether’ tokens are constructed on the ”ERC-20” standard.
+Ethereum-based currencies have become most popular due to how ‘Ether’ tokens are constructed on the ”ERC-20” standard.

-After the meteoric rise of Bitcoin, numerous other coins started to appear in this new crypto financial market space.
+After Bitcoin’s meteoric rise, numerous other coins started to appear in this new crypto financial market space.
 These new coins are collectively referred to as Altcoins or alternative coins (bitcoin alternatives).
 Many of these coins arose in response to one Bitcoin issue or another.

 There have been well over one thousand Altcoins created.
 2018 was a particularly active time in the altcoin world.
 Many of these coins have come and gone and many more will be gone soon.
-But, not all.
-There are those that have real promise and possibly a very bright future.
+But not all.
+Some have real promises and possibly a very bright future.

 Beginners Guide to Cryptocurrencies: Buying

-You may also want to consider buying coins like Ethereum, Litecoin, Ripple or any one of several other desirable options.
+You may also want to consider buying coins like Ethereum, Litecoin, Ripple, or any of the other desirable options.

 Cryptocurrencies can be bought on exchanges and through brokers.
 We will get into this more below.
-For now, just start to consider that there are more digital currencies out there than just bitcoin.
+For now, consider that there are more digital currencies than just bitcoin.
 Many of them show great promise.

-The actual mechanical process of buying cryptocurrencies is not very involved (most of the time).
+The mechanical process of buying cryptocurrencies is not very involved (most of the time).
 However, picking the right exchange to buy through can be a little more tricky.
-There are different types of exchanges with different specialties, unique features, and varying fees and rates.
-In this section, we will explore exchanges with a focus on finding a beginner-friendly option.
+There are different exchanges with different specialties, unique features, and varying fees and rates.
+This section will explore exchanges focusing on finding a beginner-friendly option.
 We also have a more in-depth Exchange Guide for those interested in getting in deeper.

 In this beginner’s guide to cryptocurrencies, we will compare the main types of exchanges by how you plan to use your cryptocurrencies.